Sugar Act Facts

 - The cost of popular imported items rose and exports to non-British markets were reduced.

 Trials in the Vice-Admiralty Courts Violated the Rights of the Colonists

 - The Sugar Act empowered customs officials to have all violations tried in vice-admiralty courts rather than local colonial courts where the juries often looked favorably on smugglers.

 Protests against the Sugar Act led to boycotts of some British luxury goods, which did boost local manufacturing in some instances.

 Americans protested the Sugar Act primarily because of its economic impact.
 A year later, during the Stamp Act Crisis, the slogan “no taxation without representation” became a rallying cry against Parliament’s right to tax the colonies.

 The Sugar Act was enforced for about two years, until 1766, when it was replaced by the Revenue Act of 1766.
 The Revenue Act of 1766 reduced the tax on molasses to one pence per gallon.

-Key Fact — The American Colonies considered the taxes from the Sugar Act as “indirect” taxes, because they only applied to merchants who were shipping goods.
+Sugar Act Facts to Know — The American Colonies considered the taxes from the Sugar Act as “indirect” taxes, because they only applied to merchants who were shipping goods.
 The taxes did not apply to a large portion of the colonists, even though many of them were indirectly affected by the rising cost of molasses and the products it was used to make.

 - Nine colonies officially sent messages to Parliament speaking out against the Sugar Act, and some of them explicitly stated that Parliament had no right to tax the colonies for the purpose of raising money.